beancount/docs/docs/installing_beancount_v3.md

 ### On Linux<a id="on-linux"></a>

-Tested with python3.12 on Ubuntu
+Tested with python3.12 and python3.12-dev on Ubuntu

 Related links